Streaming Submodular Maximization under Matroid Constraints: Introduction

-\paragraph{Additional related work.}
+\subsection{Additional Related Work}

-As mentioned above, C{\u{a}}linescu et al.~\cite{calinescu2011maximizing} proposed a $(1-1/e)$-approximation algorithm for maximizing a monotone submodular function subject to a matroid constraint in the offline (RAM) setting, which is known to be tight~\cite{nemhauser1978best,feige1998threshold}.
+As mentioned above, C{\u{a}}linescu et al.~\cite{calinescu2011maximizing} proposed a $(1-1/e)$-approximation algorithm for maximizing a monotone submodular function subject to a matroid constraint in the offline (RAM) setting, which is known to be tight~\cite{feige1998threshold,nemhauser1978best}.
 The corresponding problem with a non-monotone objective is not as well understood.
-A long line of work~\cite{DBLP:conf/stoc/LeeMNS09,feldman2011unified,ene2016constrained} on this problem cumulated in $0.385$-approximation due to Buchbinder and Feldman~\cite{buchbinder2019constrained} and an upper bound by~\cite{gharan2011submodular} of $0.478$ on the best approximation ratio that can be obtained.
+A long line of work~\cite{ene2016constrained,feldman2011unified,DBLP:conf/stoc/LeeMNS09} on this problem culminated in a $0.385$-approximation due to Buchbinder and Feldman~\cite{buchbinder2019constrained} and an upper bound by Oveis Gharan and Vondr\'{a}k~\cite{gharan2011submodular} of $0.478$ on the best obtainable approximation ratio.

 The first semi-streaming algorithm for maximizing a monotone submodular function subject to a matroid constraint was described by Chakrabarti and Kale~\cite{chakrabarti2015submodular}, who obtained an approximation ratio of $1/4$ for the problem.
-Prior to this work, this approximation ratio was not improved.
-However, Chan, Huang, Jiang, Kang and Tang~\cite{chan2017online} managed to get an improved approximation ratio of $0.3178$ for the special case of a partition matroid in the related preemptive online model.
-We note that the last approximation ratio is identical to the approximation ratio stated in \cref{thm:mainSingleMatMon}, which points to some similarity that exists between the algorithms.
-However, the algorithm of~\cite{chan2017online} is not a semi-streaming algorithm.
-The first semi-streaming algorithm for the non-monotone version of the above problem was obtained by Chekuri, Gupta and Quanrud~\cite{chekuri2015streaming}, and achieved a $(1/(4 + e) - \eps)\approx 0.1488$-approximation.
-This was later improved to $0.1715$-approximation by Feldman, Karbasi and Kazemi~\cite{feldman2018do}.\footnote{Mirzasoleiman et al.~\cite{mirzasoleiman2018streaming} claimed another approximation ratio for the problem (weaker then the one given later by~\cite{feldman2018do}), but some problems were found in their analysis (see \cite{haba2020streaming} for details).}
+This remained state-of-the-art prior to this work.
+However, Chan, Huang, Jiang, Kang, and Tang~\cite{chan2017online} managed to get an improved approximation ratio of $0.3178$ for the special case of a partition matroid in the related preemptive online model.
+We note that the last approximation ratio is identical to the approximation ratio stated in \cref{thm:mainSingleMatMon}, which points to some similarity that exists between the algorithms (in particular, both use fractional swaps).
+However, the algorithm of~\cite{chan2017online} is not a semi-streaming algorithm (and moreover, it is tailored to partition matroids).
+The first semi-streaming algorithm for the non-monotone version of the above problem was obtained by Chekuri, Gupta, and Quanrud~\cite{chekuri2015streaming}, and achieved a $(1/(4 + e) - \eps)\approx 0.1488$-approximation.
+This was later improved to $0.1715$-approximation by Feldman, Karbasi, and Kazemi~\cite{feldman2018do}.\footnote{Mirzasoleiman et al.~\cite{mirzasoleiman2018streaming} claimed another approximation ratio for the problem (weaker than the one given later by~\cite{feldman2018do}), but some problems were found in their analysis (see \cite{haba2020streaming} for details).}